evercode1/package-for-views/packages/evercode1/view-maker/README.md

 Obviously, you can add new columns to the select statement as you require them, as long as you have added them in your db.
 You would also have to have a corresponding table row on your datatable.blade.php partial.
-And of course you would have to modify your script to account for additional data.
+And of course you would have to modify your script to account for additional columns.

 Datatables is a popular jquery plugin, the docs are here: